-Dinah is the Operations Director of RUSS and has wide experience of community-led housing projects, with a track record that includes working at a senior level in the private, public, housing association and third sectors.
+Dinah is the Client Rep (and previously Operations Director) of RUSS and has wide experience of community-led housing projects, with a track record that includes working at a senior level in the private, public, housing association and third sectors.
 Her previous roles include leading a 300-home community-led housing scheme in Brixton, working for Peabody Trust on a major estate regeneration project in Hackney, and helping to draft the 2018 business plan for the London Community-Led Housing Hub, part-funded by the GLA.

 Dinah’s career has included stints at the Government’s Homes and Communities Agency (now called Homes England) and English Partnerships.
 She is currently a non-Executive Board Member of Otterpool Park LLP, and an expert member of the British Standard Institute’s ‘sustainable development in communities’ committee..

 Dinah says: “RUSS’s Church Grove project is really innovative as it delivers truly affordable homes for Londoners.
 It’s genuinely community-led and council supported.
 I’m determined to deliver the scheme and to capture all the lessons we learn along the way, so that it can be replicated more widely across London and beyond.
 The community-led housing sector is growing in the UK and I believe the RUSS scheme can be used as a template for scores of other similar schemes”.

 Previous members of the Church Grove Project Board

 Mike Freed (Chair of Church Grove Project Board, 2017-2021)